isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

    contact.
 Each server may have the following items specified:

    -  ``name`` - specifies the IP address of the server.
-A domain name may be used and will be resolved at runtime.
+A domain name may be used and will be resolved at hook library load time.

    -  ``port`` - specifies the UDP port of the server.
 By default, it is 1812 for access and 1813 for accounting.

    -  ``secret`` - authenticates messages.

-   There may be up to eight servers.
-Note that when no server is specified, the service is disabled.
+   When no server is specified, the service is disabled.

 -  Attributes which define additional information that the Kea server sends to a RADIUS server.
 The parameter must be identified either